danmaps/danmaps.github.io/posts/gis-and-cloud-computing-a-perfect-match.md

 ---
-title: GIS and Cloud Computing: A Perfect Match
 date: 2024-08-01
+tags:
+- GIS
+- Geospatial
+title: GIS and Cloud Computing - A Perfect Match
 ---

 # GIS and Cloud Computing: A Perfect Match